-Participants in the PhD seminar, 2022-23
+Participants in the PhD seminar, 2023-24

-Peter de Montmollin is a PhD student in the Department of Geography.
+Peter de Montmollin is a PhD candidate in the Department of Geography.
 His research explores the comparative history of water and science in Chile and Canada during the twentieth century.
 He received his BA from Syracuse University and his MA from UBC.

-Daniel P. Gámez is a PhD student in the Department of Geography.
+Daniel P. Gámez is a PhD candidate in the Department of Geography.
 His dissertation deals with the making of Indigenous autonomy and self-government in Xochimilco, Mexico City from the seventeenth century to the present.
 His research interests include critical race theory, anticolonialism, critical ethnic studies, political geography and ethnohistory.

 Paolo Sosa-Villagarcia is a PhD candidate in the Department of Political Science.
 His dissertation uses a multi-method approach to explore the link between authoritarian legacies and the mainstreaming of the far-right in Andean countries.
 His research interests include political regimes, electoral politics, social movements, and political ideologies.
 He is a principal researcher at the Instituto de Estudios Peruanos (IEP).
 He was the country coordinator for Peru at the V-Dem Institute and a Fox International Fellow at Yale University (2019-20).